 have your own home, or a rental agreement for real estate that is suitable for the whole family; appropriate living conditions;

 not to have any convictions within the last 5 years;

 be registered on the address provided.

 Before issuing a document, a Turkish citizen and his family are interviewed.

 If an entrepreneur decides to invest in the Turkish economy (open his own business or invest), this gives him the right to obtain a residence permit.
 There is a loyal attitude towards foreign businessmen.
-They are allowed to establish their own individual entrepreneur, LLC or C-Corp.
+A company can only be established with one shareholder of LLC or C-Corp.
 Registration takes up to 10 days.
 To establish own business in Turkey you need to pay 700-800 EUR fee.

 A foreign entrepreneur must employ minimum 5 Turkish citizens for each foreigner.